webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ### Secrets

-Secrets can (and should) be used for storing small amounts (less than 1MB each) of sensitive information like passwords, keys, tokens, etc. Kubernetes creates and uses some secrets automatically (e.g. for accessing the API from a pod), but you can also create your own easily.
+Secrets can (and should) be used for storing small amounts (less than 1MB each) of sensitive information like passwords, keys, tokens, etc..
+Kubernetes creates and uses some secrets automatically (e.g. Service Account tokens for accessing the API from a Pod).
+You can also create your own easily.

-Using secrets is quite straightforward.
-You reference them in a pod and can then use them either as files from volumes or as environment variables in your pod.
-Keep in mind that each container in your pod that needs to access the secret needs to request it explicitly.
-There's no implicit sharing of secrets inside the pod.
+Using Secrets is quite straightforward.
+You reference them in a Pod and can then use them either as files at your specified mount points or as environment variables in your Pod.
+Keep in mind that each container in your Pod that needs to access the Secret needs to request it explicitly.
+There's no implicit sharing of Secrets inside the Pod.

-There's also a special type of secret called `imagePullSecrets`.
-Using these you can pass a Docker (or other) container image registry login to the Kubelet, so it can pull a private image for your pod.
+There's also a special type of Secret called `imagePullSecrets`.
+Using these you can pass a Docker (or other) container image registry login to the kubelet, so it can pull a private image for your Pod.

-When updating secrets that are used by already running Pods you need to be careful, as running Pods won't automatically pull the updated secret.
-You need to explicitly update your Pods (for example using the rolling update functionality of deployments explained in the [second blog post](https://blog.giantswarm.io/understanding-basic-kubernetes-concepts-using-deployments-manage-services-declaratively/) in this series).
+When updating Secrets that are used by already running Pods you need to be careful, as running Pods won't automatically pull the updated Secret.
+You need to explicitly update your Pods (for example using the rolling update functionality of Deployments explained above or by restarting/recreating them).

-Further keep in mind that you create a secret in a specific [namespace](http://kubernetes.io/docs/user-guide/namespaces/) and only Pods in the same namespace can access the secret.
+Further keep in mind that a Secret is namespaced, i.e. lives in a specific [namespace](http://kubernetes.io/docs/user-guide/namespaces/), and only Pods in the same namespace can access that Secret.

+#### A Note on the Security of Secrets

-Secrets are kept in a tmpfs and only on nodes that run Pods that use those secrets.
-The tmpfs keeps secrets from coming to rest on the node.
-However, they are transmitted to and from the API server in plain text, thus, be sure to have SSL/TLS protected connections between user and API server, but also between API server and Kubelets (Giant Swarm clusters do come with both enabled by default).
+Secrets are kept in tmpfs and only on nodes that run Pods that use those Secrets.
+The tmpfs keeps Secrets from coming to rest on the node.
+However, they are transmitted to and from the API server in plain text, thus, be sure to have SSL/TLS protected connections between user and API server, but also between API server and kubelets.

+To further increase security for secrets you can (and should) choose to [encrypt them at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) (in etcd).
+For another added layer of security, you should enable [Node Authorization](https://kubernetes.io/docs/admin/authorization/node/) in Kubernetes, so that a kubelet can only request Secrets of Pods pertaining to its node.
+This decreases the blast radius of a security breach on a node.

 ### ConfigMaps